sderosiaux/golb/src/pages/2017-02-16-avro-benchmark/index.md

 |The class behind `D` must implement `IndexedRecord` to be reusable.

 - Finally, encoders and decoders also have a configurable `bufferSize` if applicable.
-Their defaults are:
-  - 2048 bytes for the encoders: to bufferize serialized data before flushing them into the output stream.
+  - Default to 2048 bytes for the encoders: to bufferize serialized data before flushing them into the output stream.
-  - 8192 bytes for the decoders: to read that much data from the input stream, chunk by chunk.
+  - Default to 8192 bytes for the decoders: to read that much data from the input stream, chunk by chunk.

----

 We are going to test all the "reuse" combinaisons and play with the size of the data to serialize/deserialize at once, and see the impact of the `bufferSize`.